how the dream was born under a piano in 1951

 When Rod Stewart and Ronnie Wood left the Jeff Beck Group, Beck was re-forming his band and looking for a new lead singer.
 Tyler heard this news and asked Perry and Hamilton to be his backup band to record and send a demo tape.
 “He’d heard that the Jeff Beck Group were looking for a new singer,” said Perry.

-Tyler moved to Boston in October 1970, marking the beginning of one of rock’s most enduring bands.
-At this time, the band comprised Tyler on lead vocals, Perry on lead guitar, Hamilton on bass, Kramer on drums, and Ray Tabano on rhythm guitar.
+Tyler moved to Boston in October 1970.
+The band comprised Tyler on lead vocals, Perry on lead guitar, Hamilton on bass, Kramer on drums, and Ray Tabano on rhythm guitar.

 The unnamed band, referred to only as “Joe’s new band” or “Steven’s new band,” played their first show on November 6, 1970, at Nipmuc Regional High School in Mendon, Massachusetts, for $50.
 They got the gig because Joe Perry’s mother, who worked at a nearby school, knew Carl Olson, a history teacher at Nipmuc, and helped organize it.
 Tickets were about a dollar.